AdarshSrivatsa98/Calculator-Behaviour/multiplication.md

 Given:  The calculator is turned on

-When: I type in "Complex muber"
+When: I type in "Complex number"
 And I press "multiply"
 And I type in "Complex number"
 And I press "equals"